 In Mass Effect 2, Miranda Lawson is the official lieutenant to Shepard, but Garrus actively serves as Shepard's de-facto Lancer.
 During the endgame, there are points where you need to split the squad in two and pick a second leader - the three good choices are Miranda, Garrus or ex-marine Jacob.
 Picking anyone else will end badly.

 In Mass Effect 3, either Garrus (if he's still alive by this time) or the Virmire Survivor counts as this, though the former counts a bit more, having been by Shepard's side for all three games.
-This is particularly solidified in the last conversation Shepard has with him, where s/he states that "There's no Shepard without Vakarian".
+This is particularly solidified in the last conversation Shepard has with him, where they state that "There's no Shepard without Vakarian".

 Dragon Age: Origins: Alistair is very much your cheerful, goofy Lancer.
 Morrigan can have elements of this as well.